KiwiSaver in a nutshell

 When you can get your money

-Your KiwiSaver savings will generally by locked in until:
+Your KiwiSaver savings will generally be locked in until you're eligible for NZ Super (currently 65).

 You may be able to make an early withdrawal of part (or all) of your savings if you're: